FELT CHERRY IN THE MOSCOW - LANDING AND CARE

 FELT CHERRY - TUSHED CHINESE

-Felt cherry - a bush 2-2,5 m high.
+Felt cherry - a shrub 2-2,5 m high.
 Under natural conditions, it grows in China and is one of the varieties of wild cherries.

-At the beginning of 30-hgg. of the last century, domestic breeders became interested in this culture, which was also called the "Chinese cherry."
+At the beginning of the 30s. of the last century, domestic breeders became interested in this culture, which was also called the "Chinese cherry."
 As a result of numerous crosses, interesting forms and varieties were obtained with multi-colored berries - red, pink, burgundy, white and dark cherry.

 Felt selection of cherries was also actively engaged in China, Japan, Korea, the USA and Canada.
 Modern varieties with amazing unpretentiousness have surprisingly tasty, large fruits, sometimes even superior in quality to the fruits of ordinary cherries.